henrystern/edgar_db_tools/readme.md

   * Bypassing API limits
   * Speeding up queries
   * Combining with other data (price, NAICS) that isn't available in EDGAR.
-  * Creating new variables for in database ratio analysis
+  * Creating new variables for in-database ratio analysis